 Is this conference for you?

-– You’re a Medical or specialist Doctor, Physiotherapist, Chiropractor, Osteopath, Occupational Therapist, Audiologist, or researcher looking at improving your clinical competency in managing patients with vertigo, dizziness, poor balance, vestibular hypofunction, concussion, migraines and more
+– You’re a Medical or specialist Doctor, Physiotherapist, Chiropractor, Osteopath, Occupational Therapist, Audiologist, or researcher looking at improving your clinical competency in managing patients with vertigo, dizziness, poor balance, vestibular hypofunction and anxiety

 – You’re a new graduate or experienced practitioner, either with little to no experience in neurology and vestibular rehabilitation

-– You desire to make a big difference in your clinic nd community with a growing number of patients suffering persistent dizziness, acute vertigo, concussion migraines and falls
+– You desire to make a big difference in your clinic and community with a growing number of patients suffering persistent dizziness, acute vertigo and falls

 – Looking at enhancing your standard vestibular rehabilitation therapies

 – You’re looking for an integrated brain-based approach in managing challenging cases

 Category 1.2 – 10.5 CPD points

 The Australian Vestibular Rehabilitation Conference (both main conference and workshop) has now been scheduled as an online event.
 When registering for the event, you’ll be receiving;